The Marginal Value of Adaptive Gradient Methods in Machine Learning: The potential perils of adaptivity

 \subsection{Adaptivity can overfit}

 Lemma~\ref{lemma:ada-const} allows us to construct a particularly pernicious generative model where AdaGrad fails to find a solution that generalizes.
 This example uses infinite dimensions to simplify bookkeeping, but one could take the dimensionality to be $6n$.
 Note that in deep learning, we often have a number of parameters equal to $25n$ or more~\cite{szegedy2016rethinking}, so this is not a particularly high dimensional example by contemporary standards.
 For $i=1,\ldots, n$, sample the label $y_i$ to be $1$ with probability $p$ and $-1$ with probability $1-p$ for some $p>1/2$.
-Let $x$ be an infinite dimensional vector with entries
+Let $x_i$ be an infinite dimensional vector with entries

 In other words, the first feature of $x_i$ is the class label.
 The next $2$ features are always equal to $1$.
 After this, there is a set of features \emph{unique to $x_i$} that are equal to $1$.
 If the class label is $1$, then there is $1$ such unique feature.
 If the class label is $-1$, then there are $5$ such features.
-Note that for such a data set, the only discriminative feature is the first one!
+Note that the only discriminative feature useful for classifying data outside the training set is the first one!
 Indeed, one can perform perfect classification using only the first feature.
 The other features are all useless.
 Features $2$ and $3$ are constant, and each of the remaining features only appear for one example in the data set.
 However, as we will see, algorithms without such \emph{a priori} knowledge may not be able to learn these distinctions.

-Take $n$ samples and consider the AdaGrad solution to the minimizing $||Xw-y||^2$.
+Take $n$ samples and consider the AdaGrad solution for minimizing $\frac{1}{2}||Xw-y||^2$.
 First we show that the conditions of Lemma~\ref{lemma:ada-const} hold.
 Let $b = \sum_{i=1}^n y_i$ and assume for the sake of simplicity that $b>0$.
 This will happen with arbitrarily high probability for large enough $n$.
 Define $u =X^Ty$ and observe that